EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 ### kaithem.states

-This namespace deals with kaithem's state machine library.
-It is recommended that you use [Scullery](https://github.com/EternityForest/scullery) state machines directly.
+This namespace used to deal with kaithem's state machine library.
+It is removed and recommended that you use [Scullery](https://github.com/EternityForest/scullery) state machines directly.

 ### kaithem.alerts